gost/workshops/2017_foss4g_boston/3_configuration.md

 Use the Postman file to send the following requests, be sure to inspect the request and response to see whats going on:

-- Step 1: Create a Thing
+- Step 1: Create a Thing with Location

-definition: "An object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks"
+definition Thing: "An object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks"

+definition Location: "Locates the Thing or the Things it associated with."

 - Step 2: Create an ObservedProperty